 To assess the current state of quantitative knowledge aggregation in HCI, we conducted a review of meta-analyses accessible through the ACM Digital Library, as many of the most prominent HCI publication venues are archived there (e.g. CHI, CSCW, UIST, UbiComp, TOCHI).
-We searched for the terms meta-analysis, meta-analyses, metaanalysis, or metaanalyses in the abstract or title fields on Aug 17 2015, yielding 509 unique results.
+We searched the extended library for the terms meta-analysis, meta-analyses, metaanalysis, or metaanalyses in the abstract or title fields on August 17, 2015, yielding 509 unique results.
 We examined abstracts and eliminated 151 domain-specific statistical methods and techniques, mostly in biology and machine learning.
 We examined the full-text of the remaining papers.
 We found 40 dissertations, which we discarded since their results may have been published in other venues.
-We found 56 papers with quantitative meta-analyses, defined as modeling effect sizes or using traditional meta-analysis based on the results of multiple studies found from a literature search with inclusion criteria.
-Only 3 were published at the venues above [15,25,28] This low number prompted us to search the DL full text for “meta-analysis” for the top venues, yielding 159 results.
+We found 56 HCI (or HCI-related) papers with quantitative meta-analyses, defined as modeling effect sizes or using traditional meta-analysis based on the results of multiple studies found from a literature search with inclusion criteria.
+Only 3 were published at the venues above [15,25,28].
+This low number prompted us to search the DL full text for “meta-analysis” for the top venues, yielding 159 results.
 The top 3 results were the meta-analyses we had already found, and we did not find any others after reviewing the abstracts (and full text as needed) from this additional search.
-Most meta-analyses were in other journals and communities, from management information systems and HICSS to specialized venues (e.g. ICMI '06: Proceedings of the 8th international conference on Multimodal interfaces).
+Most meta-analyses were in other journals and communities, from management information systems and HICSS to specialized venues (e.g. ICMI '06: Proceedings of the 8th international conference on multimodal interfaces).

-Our search suggests that meta-analyses are not being rewarded by the current publishing incentives of the community.
+Our search suggests that meta-analyses are not being rewarded within the community.
 The CHI conference is regarded by many as the top publication venue for work in human-computer interaction.
-Given the paucity of meta-analysis at CHI, it seems clear that the incentives do not currently exist for such work to be published there.
+Given the paucity of meta-analysis at CHI, it seems clear that the incentives do not currently exist for such work to be published there (or prioritized in the field overall).
 However, within the frequentist paradigm, a meta-analysis is the gold standard for quantitative knowledge accrual, representing the best estimates we can make.
 We must either build new incentives for meta-analysis, or find another way to accrue knowledge within the existing incentives.
-That other way is Bayesian analysis.
+We believe that Bayesian analysis may be that other way.